 Ety Abel has more than 25 years of experience as a kindergarten teacher in Tel Aviv, Ashdod, and Nahariya.

 Jonathan was born in the United States and grew up in Israel.
 In 2016 he got a bachelor's degree in applied linguistics from Georgia State University.
 As a bilingual native, his main area of interest is the process of second language acquisition.
 He lived in Atlanta, GA before moving to Portland, OR, and then relocating to Maryland.

 Ayelet Levi is our Israeli shlicha.
 She was born and raised in Ra'anana (a city near Tel Aviv).
 In the last three years Ayelet has lived in Beer Sheva, known as "the capital of the Negev."
 She is a a B.A. student, studying Politics & Government, Media Studies, and European Politics and Society.
 After high school, Ayelet participated in a year of service in the "Wizo Nir Haemek" boarding school and youth village, after which she was recruited to the IDF.
 She served as a guide commander in "NATIV," a Jewish Zionist identity course, under the educational unit of the IDF.

-Kate Bailey, our program coordinator, is a Ph.D. student in Jewish history at the University of Maryland, College Park.
+Kate Bailey, our administrative coordinator, is a Ph.D. student in Jewish history at the University of Maryland, College Park.
 Kate received her B.A. in Judaic Studies from the George Washington University.
 Between receiving her B.A. and graduate school, Kate worked for four years in the DC Jewish community.
 She lives in downtown Silver Spring with her partner, Alan, and their Black Lab, Melvin.
-She can be reached at email@example.com.
+She can be reached at firstname.lastname@example.org.